Report on Government Services 2020

 Full costing of services — efficiency estimates should reflect the full costs to government (where possible).

 In addition to the Review objective that expenditure on services be measured and reported on a comparable basis, efficiency estimates should also reflect the full costs to government.
 Issues that have affected the comparability of costs in the Report include:

 - accounting for differences in the treatment of payroll tax (SCRCSSP 1999)

 - including the full range of capital costs (SCRCSSP 2001)

 - reporting non-government sourced revenue.

 The Steering Committee’s preference is to remove payroll tax from reported cost figures, where feasible, so that cost differences between jurisdictions are not caused by differences in payroll tax policies.
-However, in some chapters it has not been possible to separately identify payroll tax, so a hypothetical amount is included in cost estimates for exempt services.
+However, in some sections it has not been possible to separately identify payroll tax, so a hypothetical amount is included in cost estimates for exempt services.

 Under accrual accounting, the focus is on the capital used (or consumed) in a particular year, rather than on the cash expenditure incurred in its purchase (for example, the purchase costs of a new building).
 Capital costs comprise two distinct elements: